 - Heat Safety

 Ithaca is well known for its winter weather and you should be prepared for cold, snow, and ice.
 Proper winter footwear, warm clothing and cold weather outerwear will be important as you travel around campus during the winter.
-Be prepared if you have to drive in winter weather conditions.
+Be prepared if you have to drive in winter weather conditions and be prepared for snow squalls and whiteouts.
 Winterize your vehicle, carry a vehicle emergency supply kit, monitor road conditions, and reduce speed when driving on wet, snow covered, or icy roads.

 Watches, Warnings, Advisories Oh My!

 National Weather Service watches, warnings, and advisories are a frequent source of confusion.
 Here is a quick way to remember what each one means.